C&S 2014 Volunteer of the Year: Cheryl Meehan

 “I volunteered because I knew that I could make an impact on the lives of men, women, teens, children or senior citizens, who were experiencing trauma or abuse,” said Cheryl.
 “When the phone rang – sometimes during the middle of the night – my role was to listen and try to provide the caller with the information they needed to find support.
 In some cases I would share information about services available to them through MCVP, or other providers.
 In others, we’d develop a safety plan - to go to the hospital, to the police, or to an emergency shelter.”

 Cheryl Meehan became a candidate for the C&S Volunteer of the Year award by submitting a C&S Dollars for Doers application.
 A panel of company associates rated each application for spirit of volunteerism, leadership, and the desire to make a difference in people’s lives.
 Through the Dollars for Doers program, nonprofit organizations benefit twice: once from the C&S associates' contribution of time, and again from a C&S matching contribution of $1 per hour volunteered, to a maximum of $1,000.

 C&S has honored one person as Volunteer of the Year since 2005.
 Please join us in congratulating Cheryl.

 The 2013 Volunteer of the Year was awarded to Russ Hurd.
-Russ, a C&S employee since 2007, is a Perishable Quality Control Manager in our North East, Maryland food distribution center.
+Russ, a C&S associate since 2007, is a Perishable Quality Control Manager in our North East, Maryland food distribution center.